Mar 17, 2021

 Russian trail running sparks a new tradition with wild and reckless mountain races and gloriously dirty outdoor festivals.

-It was a Friday night in early August, and Anton Zhilin felt as if he was a commander in a full-scale military exercise.
+It was a Friday night in early August, and Anton Zhilin felt as if he was in a video game come live.
 He stood in the middle of a clearing in Russia’s Kaluga Region.
 Around him, tents and arches were rising.
 Hell, an entire city was being erected!
 People were running about their tasks, determined looks on their faces.
 The route marking team was marching through the woods, hanging red and white ribbons.
 Trucks were distributing ammunition for local bases: water, and food in the form of oranges, bananas, chips, chocolate, salami, and pickles.
 Zhilin knew about each and every activity happening in the radius of 100 km.
 This was surreal.

 Anton Zhilin is the director and founder of the Wild Family, a team of trail race organizers.
 The Wild Family has 16 races in their portfolio, and for 2021 they are planning six to seven more.
 This is a story about how the Family has outgrown their own expectations, and, if you like, a manual for other race organizers wishing to do the same.